 If our most commonly offered tip is to analyze your data, our second most popular tip is this: use tools that allow you to resolve customer disputes before they become chargebacks.

-Tools like prevention alerts and VMPI open alternate lines of communication between you and the cardholder’s bank.
+Tools like prevention alerts (including VMPI) open alternate lines of communication between you and the cardholder’s bank.
 The bank comes to you directly to resolve the dispute instead of using the chargeback process.

 This tactic provides multi-layer protection: